sjparkinson/uncomplicated.systems/_posts/2018-09-26-heroku-from-scratch.md

 Copy and paste the contents of [Node.gitignore](https://github.com/github/gitignore/blob/master/Node.gitignore "github/gitignore Node.gitignore") into a local file called `.gitignore`.

-Now to write out application!
+Now to write our application!

 Add the following to a new file called `app.js`.
 This is just copy and pasted from https://expressjs.com/en/starter/hello-world.html.